AGiorgetti/agiorgetti.github.io/_drafts/using-git.md

 3b- oh no! conflicts!!

-Resolve the configcts using your tools and:
+Resolve the conflicts using your tools and:

 {% highlight bat %}
 git add .
-git commit -m "merge feature/branch1 on develop" git push
+git commit -m "merge feature/branch1 on develop" git push git branch feature/branch1 -d
 {% endhighlight %}

 This will create a new commit with all the files modified in the branch (if you have done more than 1 local commit, these will be translated to a single new commit containing all the modified files at once).